davidbanu/davidbanu/README.md

 🚀 I'm the founder of [Joinstack], a digital startup focused on creating mobile apps for your daily needs.
 For 2 years we focused on consultancy projects, but from the end of June we are 100% concentrated on in-house projects.
 Until the end of the year, we are preparing to launch 2 productivity apps that will make your life a little bit better.
 </br>
-🛸 I'm also the founder of [UiRoute], a marketplace with UI Kits, Templates and Dashboards for developers.
-Developed by us, created with passion for fast development.
+🛸 I'm also the founder of [UiRoute], a marketplace with UI Kits, Templates and Dashboards for developers and designers.
+Built by us, created with passion and attention to details for a fast deployment of your project.

 ## 📫 Connect with me